 The goal of investing in any communications and engagement technology is obviously to communicate better and increase engagement.
-But organizations should understand that any platform, no matter how advanced, will only be as meaningful as the content it contains.
-That’s why the one quality all successful best practices in Internal Comms have in common is that they put real purpose at the heart of every message they share.
+But organizations should understand that any internal communication strategy, no matter how advanced, will only be as inspiring as the content it provides.
+That’s why communicating purpose at work is one quality all successful best practices in internal communication have in common.

-Thankfully there are more and more tools for providing these people with the ability to be and feel better engaged with the work they do and the companies for whom they’re doing it.
-Purposeful communication has been especially enhanced by mobile technology, moving from the traditional, passive techniques of IC and employee engagement to truly hands-on experiences that drive lasting, measurable change.
-Purposeful communication transfers the ownership of initiatives from boardrooms and executive offices to cubicles, shop floors, and remote job sites.
+Purposeful communication transfers the ownership of initiatives from boardrooms and executive offices to cubicles, shop floors, home offices, and dispersed job sites.
 It changes minds and improves attitudes.
-Its effects can be measured and it will boost the ROI of any initiative.
+Its effects are measurable and it will boost the ROI of any initiative.

-So, without further ado, here are eight best practices for putting real purpose at the heart of your internal communications.
+So, without further ado, here are eight internal communication best practices for putting real purpose at the heart of your organization.